AdaCore/gnatcoll-core/docs/building.rst

   make install

 Note that this command does not try to recompile GNATColl, so you must build it first.
-This command will install both the shared and the static libraries if both were built.
+This command will install all library variants that were built.

-As mentioned in the description of the `configure` switches, your application will by default be linked with the static library, unless you specified the `--enable-shared` switch.

-However, you can always choose later which kind of library to use for GNATColl by setting the environment variable `LIBRARY_TYPE` to either `"relocatable"` or `"static"`.

-Your application can now use the GNATColl code through a project file, by adding a ``with`` clause to :file:`gnatcoll.gpr` or :file:`gnatcoll_python.gpr`.
+Your application can now use the GNATColl code through a project file, by adding a ``with`` clause to :file:`gnatcoll.gpr`.

 If you wish to install in a different location than was specified at configure time, you can override the "prefix" variable from the command line,